wjabbour/rocm-learning/README.md

 Hi, I’m Turner Jabbour.
 I’ve been a software engineer for ~6 years, primarily working in Node.js and React.
 Over the last year I’ve become deeply interested in GPU programming, ROCm, and the broader world of low-level performance engineering.

-This repository is my space to learn in public as I transition from front-end/back-end development into GPU kernel engineering and inference systems work.
+This repository is my space to learn in public as I delve into GPU kernel engineering and inference systems work.
 Each directory contains:

 - a kernel or systems-level experiment,